alecthomas/hcl/README.md

 ## Design

+HCL -> AST -> Go -> AST -> HCL

+Mapping can start from any point in this cycle.

 Marshalling, unmarshalling, parsing and serialisation are all structurally isomorphic operations.
 That is, HCL can be deserialised into an AST or Go, or vice versa, and the structure on both ends will be identical.